Accidents happen ... but many times they can be avoided with safety precautions. Here are links to helpful safety information:

 Fire & Life Safety

-Fire & Life Safety - includes fire prevention tips (candle use, cooking, smoke alarms and extinguishers), first aid information, carbon monoxide detection and more.
+Fire and life safety includes fire prevention tips (candle use, cooking, smoke alarms and extinguishers), first aid information, carbon monoxide detection and more.

 Fireworks Laws & Safety – Be Fire Smart this July 4